vigneshpai2003/dotfiles/README.md

 ![Screenshot of Desktop](desktop.png)

 ## Important Notes
-- Modify `home-manager/config/git.nix` with your user name and email.
-- `caa` is applicable only for IISER Pune students, please modify `caa/.caa/ca-cert.pem` with your credentials after reading the README in the same directory.
 - `distrobox` is best installed locally from their GitHub repo since the nixpkgs version mounts `/nix` in the containers which leads to problems.

 ## TODO
-- inspect caa issues, add it to bar
+- inspect `caa` issues, add it to bar
 - make bluetooth headset default using wpctl when connected
 - cursor themes
 - customize waybar